sharmingaziani/Shoetopia/README.md

 Navigate to the repository folder in a terminal or command prompt and run the following command:

 python sqlpy.py
-This will start the python script development server.
-You should see output similar to the following:
+This will start the python script and generate the data.

 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 Open your favorite web browser and navigate to the address displayed in the output (e.g., http://127.0.0.1:5000/).
 You should now see the Shoetopia homepage, displaying the shoe data from the MySQL database.